russelldb/bigsets/doc/running.md

     cd ../basho_bench
     ./basho_bench examples/bigsets.bm.config

-When it's over, run `make results` and open `tests/current/summary.png`
+When it's over, run `make results` and open `tests/current/summary.png`.
+Note that if you get a make error stating "Rscript: No such file or directory", then you need to install the R statistics language; see the Basho Bench [Prerequisites](http://docs.basho.com/riak/latest/ops/building/benchmarking/#Generating-Benchmark-Graphs) for generating benchmark graphs.

 All that remains is to set up a Riak 2.1 cluster devrel, and edit the `riakclient.sets.bm.config` to be equivalent to the